8 Things to Know About Termites in California

 Drywood Termites

 Drywood termites, as the name suggests, love to make their homes within dead or dying dry wood, such as dead trees, structural timbers, or solid hardwood floors.
 They will do all they can to avoid soil, so you should be looking for them in and around your property.
-Usually larger than their subterranean cousins, luckily they tend to have smaller colonies, meaning that in general, they cause damage at a slower rate.
+Usually larger than their subterranean cousins, luckily, they tend to have smaller colonies, meaning that, in general, they cause damage at a slower rate.
 Of course, this does not mean they don’t still present a great threat to your home.

 Formosan Termites